-Long-term fixed rate bonds remain one of the best ways to beat inflation on a large savings pot.
-While you still have to say goodbye to your savings pot for at least five years to get an inflation-beating return, the current economic and political uncertainty might make it a great time to seek some fixed bond security.
+Long-term fixed rate bonds remain the surest way to beat inflation on a large savings pot without risking your hard-earned funds on the stock market.
+While you currently have to say goodbye to your savings pot for at least five years to get an inflation-beating return, economic and political uncertainty might make it a great time to seek some fixed bond security.

-Such a bond could also be perfect for those with big purchases planned in the next few years – a wedding or a house deposit, for example.
+Such a bond could also be perfect for those with big purchases planned – a wedding or a house deposit, for example.
 Just remember that you'll rarely be able to withdraw funds before the end of the term, and few bonds allow further additions either, so you'll have to be comfortable with both the level of investment and the term chosen from the outset.

 If you're confident you won't need the cash for a number of years and are ready to secure a decent return, it's time to get searching.
 To help you on your way, here are the current top six long-term bonds that could help you get more from your money.

-Bank of London and the Middle East (BLME) completes the top three with a seven-year deal that pays an expected profit rate of 2.70% on an investment of at least £10,000.
-As usual, early access is not allowed, and you will need to open a linked current account, but the return and security that come with this deal could very well make it worth your while.
+Bank of London and the Middle East (BLME) completes the top three with a seven-year deal that pays an expected profit rate of 2.75% on an investment of at least £10,000.
+As usual, early access is not allowed, and you will need to open a linked current account for access, but the return and security that come with this deal could very well make it worth your while.